jessicaribeiro/react-manage-people-ui/README.md

 ### Improvements
 - Change pagination strategy to be a infinity scroll
-    - Use InterceptorAPI to get when last object is on screen to trigger nextPage
     - Use React Virtual library to virtualize list
 - Handle errors
 - Improve UI